-A User Guide is available for the KTD2061 that demonstrates how to create multiple software patterns.
+The 24-channel KTD2064 is register and footprint compatible with the 36-channel KTD2061.
+Refer to the KTD2061 Evaluation Board User Guide, which demonstrates how to create multiple software patterns.
 The examples are written as parameterized, reusable functions in Python script.
 These functions are easy to translate into other software languages.